Toggle: English / Spanish

 This type of poisoning is usually not life-threatening.
 Little will likely happen if your child accidentally puts a moth ball in the mouth, even if it is swallowed, unless it causes choking.
 Mothballs have an irritating smell, which usually keeps people away from them.

-More severe symptoms may occur if someone intentionally swallows the product, since larger amounts are usually swallowed.
+More severe symptoms may occur if someone swallows the product on purpose, since larger amounts are usually swallowed.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.